Zenny00/tcp-rust/notes.md

 The IPv4 is the link level protocol, the protocol used to send the packet should be something like TCP (the IP level protocol)

+Parsing the TCP packet is simply reading bytes from the header according the specified format in the RFC.

+A connection is a quad of source IP, source port, destination IP, and destination port.